caseyryan/reflect_buddy/README.md

 ### Validators
 - `@JsonValueValidator()` - **base class** can be extended for any type validation
-- `@JsonIntValidator()` - this annotation allows to to check if an int value is within the allowed rand.
+- `@IntValidator()` - this annotation allows to to check if an int value is within the allowed rand.
 It will throw an exception if the value is beyond that
-- `@JsonDoubleValidator()` - the same as int validator but for double
+- `@DoubleValidator()` - the same as int validator but for double
-- `@JsonNumValidator()` - the same as int validator but for double
+- `@NumValidator()` - the same as int validator but for double
 - `@JsonStringValidator()` - can validate a string against a regular expression pattern
 - `@EmailValidator()` - validates an email against a regular expression
-- `@JsonPasswordValidator()` - a password validator with options
+- `@PasswordValidator()` - a password validator with options
 - `@CreditCardNumberValidator()` - a credit card number validator that can use Luhn algorithm
 - `@PhoneValidator()` - a phone validator which validates upon a database of country phone codes and phone masks which makes it more reliable than the one base on regular expression
 - `@NameValidator()` - validates a name written in latin or cyrillic letters.
 If you need other letters, you should write your own validator.
 Take this one as an example